top of page

 lives she’d stolen on her path left her abuzz with energy.
 “It was stupid of you to come alone.”
 The captain

-charged at her as she watched with baited breath, a few foot soldiers following suit.
+charged at her as she watched with bated breath, a few foot soldiers following suit.

-Her laugh was a melody that would have haunted the soldiers for decades if they’d survived.
-“Where is the
+Her laugh was a melody that would haunt the soldiers into their next lives.
+“Where is the caeles?”
+She

-caeles?”
-She frowned at the confusion that slid across their faces.
-She blocked the swing of one blade with
+frowned at the confusion that slid across their faces.
+She blocked the swing of one blade with ease, dodging

-ease, dodging one and draining another in the process.
-One of the remaining four managed to land a blow to
+one and draining another in the process.
+One of the remaining four managed to land a blow to her bicep,

-her bicep and she hissed as the blade slid through her skin.
-She plunged her own sword through his stomach
+and she hissed as the blade slid through her skin.
+She plunged her own sword through his stomach in

 wildly as the light faded from the eyes of her victim, Lonán catching the soul before it escaped the field.

-She grabbed the throat of another soldier that charged her, thinking her distracted.
+She grabbed the throat of another soldier who charged her, thinking her distracted.
 She lifted them from the

-ground, a scream of fear coming from one that collapsed from back peddling too quickly.
+ground, a scream of fear coming from one who collapsed from backpedaling too quickly.

 The captain halted a moment, staring at her clean, smooth arm.
 “You heal as fast as he does.”
 He put up his